Quail Eggs are a Wonderful Egg!

 Coturnix Quail will lay between 100-300 eggs per year.
 The Pharoah D1 lays up to 300 eggs a year but there are quite a few other varieties to consider as well: British Range, Tuxedo, English White, Manchurian Golden, Cinnamon, and the Texas A&M.

 Bobwhite Quail will usually lay year-round and will lay around 100 eggs a year.

 What Time of Year Do Quail Lay Their Eggs?

 Quails will begin to lay between 8-12 weeks if there is enough light, they are provided with the proper food and have proper protection during the cold winter months.
 They will lay really well their first year and usually their second year and will live between 2-5 years, depending on the quality of care they receive.

-During winter months additional lighting will be needed.
+During the winter months, additional lighting will be needed.
 They need between 14 and 16 hours of light a day.
 Setting a timer is a great way to give extra lighting.
 Set it to turn on earlier in the morning, so that in the evenings the lighting in their housing can dim with the natural outside light.

 Do Quail Hens Lay Eggs Without a Male?